amangill-data/dialogflow-cx-pizza-agent/README.md

 ---

 ## Overview and System Architecture

+(Please see above: **videodemo** for guided demonstration, and **report**, for technical details)

 This project is a conversational AI agent built using Google Dialogflow CX, focusing on flow design, state management, and natural language interaction.
 The agent simulates a full pizza ordering and checkout experience through both text based and custom payload interaction.
-Please see **video** for a demonstration The user is thus guided through:
+The user is thus guided through:
 1. Selecting Pizza
 2. Adding Toppings
 3. Specifiying Drinks and/or Desserts